ekoka/vino/README.md

 ### In Vino Veritas (In wine lies the truth)

 **Vino** (pronounced vee-noh) is a Python data validation toolkit that aims to be quick to learn, intuitive to use, while also providing enough flexibility to cover a wide range of validation scenarios.
 It was designed to work mainly with data that is transported and structured in the main JSON data types, namely `Number`, `String`, `Boolean`, `Array`, `Object`, and `null`, once they've been converted to their Python equivalent: `int` or `float`, `string`, `boolean`, `list`, `dict`, and `None`.
-Vino is versatile, you can use it as a library to directly handle validations in your application, or it can become the engine that powers your own validation library that provides a layer of abstraction in the form of an alternative declarative syntax.

 ### The rationale behind Vino:

 Python is blessed with a plethora of high quality libraries to solve all kinds of problems and validation is no exception.
-For one reason or another, however, I've never been completely satisfied with what existing libraries allow me to do in my applications.
-I've sometimes wanted a level of control over the validation steps that I've never found.
-Then one day I sat and I started building Vino.
+Most Python validation libraries tend to be declarative.
+You describe a schema and during validation the data is processed against it.
+Vino take a procedural approach by contrast.
+You not only describe what you want, but the sequence of those events also matters.

     #TODO quick example should go here